MTV Mandarin

 MTV Mandarin is a 24-hour music channel that airs Chinese and international music programs owned by Paramount Networks EMEAA.
 One of the first three MTV Asia channels along with MTV Asia and MTV India.
-MTV Mandarin has two different feeds (Taiwan & China).
+MTV Mandarin has two different feeds (Taiwan & Mainland China).
 The channel broadcasts in Taiwan, Hong Kong, Singapore, and Indonesia.
 After 18 years of broadcasting, MTV China and Comedy Central Asia ceased transmission on 1 February 2021.
 However, MTV Taiwan continues to broadcast.